Dina Powell: Return to Goldman Sachs

 Later in February 2018 it was announced that Powell would return to Goldman Sachs.
 The position would be on the firm's management committee.

-In the following years she was made Goldman’s global head of sustainability and inclusive growth.
+In the following years she was made Goldman's global head of sustainability and inclusive growth.
 She was also made head of the firm's Sovereign Fund, a role that per the firm involves her being "responsible for helping build and enhance the firm’s relationships with global sovereign clients."
 She played a key part in Goldman Sachs' role for the massive 2019 initial public offering of Saudi Aramco.
 The Wall Street Journal wrote that "Dina Powell McCormick has been a critical link between Goldman Sachs and sovereign-wealth funds, particularly those in the Middle East."

 Powell departed Goldman Sachs in May 2023 to join BDT & MSD Partners, a merchant bank.
 She became partner there.
 Her title was of vice chairman and president of global client services.

 In 2023, Powell was elected to ExxonMobil's board of directors.

 Second marriage and role in husband's career

 Dina and Richard Powell divorced in 2017.

 By 2018, Powell was engaged to financier and former government official Dave McCormick.
 In 2019, she and McCormick were married.
 At times, Powell subsequently went by the name Dina Powell McCormick.

 In 2022, however, Dave McCormick became a top contender for the Republican nomination in the 2022 United States Senate election in Pennsylvania.
 Powell became strongly involved, accompanying him to Mar-a-Lago in an attempt to secure an endorsement for him from her former boss, the former president.
 Powell's ties to the former president were considered crucial in potentially counteracting some negative remarks that McCormick had made about Trump in the past.
 There were reports in the press, denied by some, that Powell hinted that McCormick's rival Dr. Oz would be unelectable due to his Muslim background.
 Some of those close to Powell expressed dismay that she would make such an argument, given her own background.
 The couple also emphasized the fact of Oz's dual citizenship.
 The efforts did not have success, as the endorsement went to Oz.

 The Republican primary election was very close and went to a recount phase, but, in the end, McCormick lost to Oz.
 Oz proceeded to lose the general election to the Democrat, John Fetterman.

 On September 21, 2023, McCormick announced his second campaign for the 2024 United States Senate election in Pennsylvania; he did not face strong primary opposition as he had the previous time and won the Republican primary unopposed.
 Powell was part of his September 2023 campaign announcement.
-He defeated Democratic incumbent Bob Casey Jr in the general election.
+He went on to narrowly defeat three-term incumbent Democratic senator Bob Casey Jr. in what was widely considered an upset.